 How do homogenous coordinate transformation matrices work?
 Or how do I get the coordinates for a specific voxel?

-The documentation of the AIR software by Roger P. Woods provides a very nice description of homogenous coordinates.
+A homogenous transformation matrix allows you to transform 3D points from one coordinate system to another.
+The conversion is achieved by simple matrix multiplication, as described in detail in the documentation of the AIR software by Roger P. Woods.
+This provides a very complete description of homogenous coordinates.
 Another, perhaps more accessible description can be found on the brainvoyager website.

 In FieldTrip, as in many other software packages that deal with volumetrically defined data, we also use a homogen(e)ous coordinate transformation matrix to describe the relation between voxels in the volumetric data, and real-world or “head” coordinates.
 The real-world coordinates are usually related to anatomical landmarks and the voxel coordinates are directly related to the 3D array with the grey-scale numbers that represent the MRI images.